 In all, 12 detailed case studies were collected involving 57 participants from across the United Kingdom in 49 in-depth interviews (Table 1).
-Service providers from each LA provided an overview of caseload information.[AQ6] Caseloads focussed on those the service were in direct contact with, rather than the estimated number of CYP with VI in the area and who required monitoring.[AQ7] Caseloads ranged from 11 to 60 and the special school caseload was higher at over 200.
+Service providers from each Local Authority (LA) provided an overview of caseload information.[AQ6] Caseloads focussed on those CYP with VI that service providers were in direct contact with, rather than the estimated number of CYP in the area and who required monitoring. .[AQ7] Caseloads ranged from 11 to 60 and the special school caseload was higher at over 200.

 Case study procedure